Page loading ... Please wait.

 Lemon Cupcakes

-Chocolate Cupcakes: Preheat oven to 375 degrees F (190 degrees C).
-Lightly butter, or line 16 muffin cups with paper liners.
+Chocolate Cupcakes: Preheat your oven to 350 degrees F (180 degrees C).
+Lightly butter, or line 12 muffin cups with paper liners.

-In a small bowl stir until smooth the boiling hot water and the cocoa powder.
+In a small bowl, stir the unsweetened cocoa powder with the boiling hot water (or hot coffee) until smooth.
 Let cool to room temperature.

-In another bowl, whisk together the flour, baking powder, and salt.
+In another bowl, whisk or sift the flour with the baking powder, baking soda, and salt.

-Then in the bowl of your electric mixer, or with a hand mixer, beat the butter and sugar until light and fluffy.
-Add the eggs, one at a time, beating until smooth.
-Scrape down the sides of the bowl as needed.
-Beat in the vanilla extract.
-Add the flour mixture and beat only until incorporated.
-Then add the cooled cocoa mixture and stir until smooth.
+Then in the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
+Add the sugar and vanilla extract and beat, on medium high speed, until light and fluffy.
+Add the eggs, one at a time, beating until fully incorporated.
+Scrape down the sides and bottom of the bowl as needed.
+Add the flour mixture (in three additions) alternately with the cocoa mixture (in two additions), beginning and ending with the flour mixture.
+Beat only until the ingredients are incorporated.

-Fill each muffin cup about two-thirds full with batter and bake for about 16 - 20 minutes or until risen, springy to the touch, and a toothpick inserted into a cupcake comes out clean.
+Fill each muffin cup about 3/4 full with batter and bake for about 18 - 20 minutes or until risen, springy to the touch, and a toothpick inserted into a cupcake comes out clean.
 (Do not over bake or the cupcakes will be dry.)
 Remove from oven and place on a wire rack to cool.
-Once the cupcakes have completely cooled, frost with icing.
-You can either spread the frosting on the cupcakes with a small spatula or if piping, use a large Wilton 1M open star tip to make lovely swirls.
-These cupcakes are best the day they are made, but can be covered and stored for a few days.
+Once the cupcakes have completely cooled, cover with the Chocolate Frosting.
+You can either spread the frosting on the cupcakes with a small spatula or if piping, I like to use a large Wilton 1M open star tip to make lovely swirls.

 Chocolate Cupcakes: